 The research advisor is expected to provide mentorship in research conception, methods, performance, and ethics, as well as focus on development of the student's professional communication skills, building professional contacts in the field, and fostering the professional behavior standard of the field and research in general.
-The research advisor also assists with the selection of the other faculty to serve as members of the dissertation advisory and defense committee.
+Throughout the development and completion of the dissertation, a research advisor is expected to provide constructive criticism and helpful ideas generated by the research problem from the viewpoint of their expertise.
+They will assess the originality of the dissertation, its value, the contribution it makes, and the clarity with which concepts are communicated, especially to a person outside the field.
+The doctoral student is expected to arrange meetings and maintain periodic contact with their research advisor.
+The research advisor also assists with the selection of the other two faculty to serve as members of the dissertation defense committee.